 – Any member can request a sanction against any other person or group.
 This request is vetted by the Arbiter via the means discussed in Article II.F above.
 The General Assembly is free to determine the process of sanctioning using the guidelines enumerated below.

 – An ad hoc Grievances Committee can institute a sanction.
 Any member or group can be sanctioned.

 – Sanctions against individuals function in the following ways:

-– Recall – Recall is a means to remove an elected officer from their position.
+– Recall – Recall is a means to remove an elected or appointed officer from their position.
 Recall simply means that a vote is taken to ascertain whether another person should assume the position in question.
 If a recall is successfully pursued, a new election will be held for the position.

 – Removal – Removal removes the person from a group.